-On March 13-16, 2019, the Preserving the Recent Past 3 conference in Los Angeles will offer a national forum to share the latest strategies for identifying, protecting, and conserving significant structures and sites from the post-World War II era.
+On March 13-16, 2019, 350 preservationists attended the Preserving the Recent Past 3 conference in Los Angeles to share the latest strategies for identifying, protecting, and conserving significant structures and sites from the post-World War II era.

-The Conference program includes three tracks of presentations on advocacy challenges and preservation strategies, history and context and technical conservation issues and solutions for post-World War II resources.
-Presentation sessions will end Friday with a closing session and reception at the Getty Conservation Institute.
-Full and half day tours will provide participants the opportunity to visit preservation and recent past sites throughout the area.
-Preliminary program and tour information will be released shortly.
-Registration will open the week of December 10.
+The Conference program included three tracks of presentations on advocacy challenges and preservation strategies, history and context and technical conservation issues and solutions for post-World War II resources.
+Presentation sessions ended Friday with a closing session and reception at the Getty Conservation Institute.
+Full and half day tours provided participants the opportunity to visit preservation and recent past sites throughout the area.

 Building on a legacy

-In concurrent presentation sessions, plenary talks, a pre-conference symposium, and tours, Preserving the Recent Past 3 will build upon the groundbreaking prior conferences—Preserving the Recent Past (1995), and Preserving the Recent Past 2 (2000)—to address key issues in the preservation of modern historic resources.
+In concurrent presentation sessions, plenary talks, a pre-conference symposium, and tours, Preserving the Recent Past 3 built upon the groundbreaking prior conferences—Preserving the Recent Past (1995), and Preserving the Recent Past 2 (2000)—to address key issues in the preservation of modern historic resources.
 Much has changed in the two decades since these important events.
 A variety of resources have reached fifty years of age; innovation continues in the treatment of postwar materials and assemblies; and new survey techniques for suburban and urban landscapes have emerged.
-Buildings, sites and landscapes from this period reflect the dynamism, creativity, and tensions of the society that created them.
+Buildings and sites from this period reflect the dynamism, creativity, and tensions of the society that created them.
 They tell stories—of mass suburbanization and urban disinvestment and reinvestment, of multiple and successive modern styles, innovative products, and new social and activist movements.

 Multiple paper sessions over two days covering historic rehabilitation and advocacy strategies and technical conservation issues and solutions for recent past resources